 Follow the work of CO Awareness on Twitter https://twitter.com/coaware

-CEM Patient Safety Award 2013 - The Patient Safety Award is awarded annually to an individual or hospital team that can demonstrate evidence of improved patient safety as a direct result of an innovation within their emergency department.
-The inaugural prize was awarded to Imperial College Healthcare NHS Trust for ‘Project to improve accurate identification of emergency patients’ at the 2013 CEM Scientific Conference at Twickenham.
+The Patient Safety Award is awarded annually to an individual or hospital team that can demonstrate evidence of improved patient safety as a direct result of an innovation within their emergency department.
+The inaugural prize was awarded to Imperial College Healthcare NHS Trust for ‘Project to improve accurate identification of emergency patients’ at the 2013 RCEM Scientific Conference at Twickenham.
 Read more about this here.

-Revalidation guide for Emergency Medicine - The Revalidation Guide for Emergency Medicine brings together key information regarding current revalidation requirements and processes in all four countries of the United Kingdom.
+The guidefor Emergency Medicine brings together key information regarding current revalidation requirements and processes in all four countries of the United Kingdom.
 It has been developed as a web-resource for Emergency Medicine (EM) doctors who may have queries about their revalidation.
 The guide advises on the requirements of revalidation which are current at the time of publication.

 - recognise with clarity and courage the need for wide systemic change

 - abandon blame as a tool and trust the goodwill and good intentions of the staff

 - reassert the primacy of working with patients and carers to achieve health care goals

 - use quantitative targets with caution - they should never displace the primary goal of better care